1977 Metro Manila Film Festival

-The 3rd Metro Manila Film Festival was held in the year 1977.
+The 1977 Metro Manila Film Festival is the third festival in the series.
 Previously known as the Metropolitan Film Festival and Filipino Film Festival, it was changed to Metro Manila Film Festival.
-A total of nine movies directed by the Philippines' great filmmakers participated in the 1977 Metro Manila Film Festival.
+A total of nine movies directed by Philippines' filmmakers participated in the 1977 Metro Manila Film Festival.

 In this year, only two films were awarded.
 Ian Film Productions' Burlesk Queen, the top grosser of the 10-day festival, romped away with most of the awards.
 It won seven major awards including the Best Film, Best Actress for Vilma Santos, Best Actor for Rolly Quizon, and more.
 Pera Films' Mga Bilanggong Birhen won two awards: Best Cinematography for Romy Vitug and Best Art Direction for Laida Lim-Perez.

 Entries

 Awards

-Winners are listed first and highlighted in boldface.